- 3 Min Read

-In the last blog, we discussed the failures encountered while validating devices or base stations in the ENDC mode.
+In the last blog, we discussed the failures in 5G implementation encountered while validating devices or base stations in the ENDC mode.
 We summed up issues that can arise due to incompatibility in the UE and Network capabilities, incorrect measurement configuration and report exchanged and problems in the CG-config sent by the base station to the UE.
 In continuation of that, in this article, we will discuss the security parameter issues, RACH parameter issues, and SCG failure issues.

 Even if the UE reads the RRC reconfiguration message properly, the UE wouldn’t attempt RACH on NR cell if the UE does not support all RRC parameters configured by the network e.g. security parameter.
 If NIA0 is disabled at the gNB for regulatory requirements and the gNB receives the UE 5G security capabilities to contain only NIA0 for integrity protection algorithms, the gNB shall reject the emergency attach request from the UE.